 04COMING SOON1This summarizes the experience and skills that you can bring to the job.
 Keep the statement short and to the point, no more than 2 sentences long.
 Avoid generic phrases like “detail oriented.”
 Instead, be specific and say something like: “Experience with recording transactions and managing the accounts of over 100 subscribing customers.”XExpert SourceKent LeeCareer & Executive CoachExpert Interview.
 2 April 2020.An example of an executive summary is: Finance graduate with a strong foundation in economics and investment analysis, as well as practical experience managing assets.
 Academic experience in international finance, corporate finance, and financial reporting.Method 4Method 4 of 13:Include a section for your education.

 05COMING SOON1This section lets you highlight your relevant finance-related education.
 Label the section “Education,” then list the institutions you attended, the degrees you received, your GPA, and any awards you won.
-Put this section after your executive summary if you are still in university or recently graduated, or put it underneath your experience if you’ve already been working for a while.XIt is not typically necessary to include high education, unless you are just beginning your career or it was the only degree you received.If your college GPA is not as high as you would like, you can include with it your major-specific GPA or with your 3rd and 4th year GPAs.
+Put this section after your executive summary if you are still in university or recently graduated, or put it underneath your work experience if you’ve already been working for a while.XIt is not typically necessary to include high school education, unless you are just beginning your career or it was the only degree you received.If your college GPA is not as high as you would like, you can include with it your major-specific GPA or with your 3rd and 4th year GPAs.
 If these are much higher, it shows either that you improved considerably over time or that your general GPA does not adequately convey how adept you are at your specific career.Method 5Method 5 of 13:Add your relevant work experience.

 02COMING SOON1This section highlights your finance-related employment history.
 Title the section something like “Professional Experience.”
 Under the title, list relevant jobs that you have held along with internships or other unpaid work.
 For example, Don’t include every job you have ever performed and don’t list anything that isn’t relevant.XExpert SourceKent LeeCareer & Executive CoachExpert Interview.
 2 April 2020.Include the name of your employer, when you worked for them, and the location of the job.XAfter providing basic information about a job, describe your experience there in bullet points.XExpert SourceKent LeeCareer & Executive CoachExpert Interview.
 2 April 2020.
 When doing so, focus on particular accomplishments that demonstrate your ability to meet the qualifications of the job you are applying for.Even if you haven’t worked in finance before, other jobs can still be relevant to working in a bank.
 For instance, if you were a cashier at a retail store, you handled money and dealt with customers, which is exactly what bank tellers do!Method 6Method 6 of 13:Use active verbs to describe tasks you’ve performed.